 Executive, program & fiscal directors of NYSCADV member programs join forces each spring for an advocacy day related specifically to the New York State Budget.
 Directors with a detailed understanding of financial administration use this as an opportunity to educate legislators about the fiscal realities of domestic violence service provision, and advocate for a state budget that takes into account the needs of programs and provides the financial support necessary to keep them open and operating.

 LEGISLATIVE ADVOCACY DAY / DAY OF ACTION

-We encourage lawmakers to support the following bills, which will go far in providing vital protections for victims of domestic violence in your district:
+We encourage lawmakers to support these bills, which will go far in providing vital protections for victims of domestic violence in your district.

 *This year’s New York State legislative session has brought about renewed debate regarding domestic violence offender registries.
 In conjunction with these discussions, we are publishing our position statement: “Shifting the Focus From Domestic Violence Registries to Domestic Violence Prevention.”
 This statement is intended to provide an overview of the unintended consequences of domestic violence offender registries, and urge a collective shift toward preventing domestic violence before it occurs.
-Also, please see the National Network To End Domestic Violence's Statement of Concern.
+Please see NNEDV statement about the offender registry.

 PROGRAM DIRECTOR'S SUMMIT

 The NYSCADV Directors’ Summit is an opportunity for executive directors, program directors and other administrators at NYSCADV Member Programs to come together on an annual basis to delve deeper into critical conversations that affect service provision in New York State.
 The Directors' Summit serves as an essential coalition building space where programs can learn from each other's experience to gain a statewide perspective and develop a unified voice regarding important issues.